joyofly/ExactQubitAllocation/Bechmark/readme.txt

-All benchmarks considered is given here.
+All benchmarks considered are given here.